* Major indexes plunge, S&P 500 falls 3.8 percent

-After regular cash trading, S&P 500 e-mini futures were little changed late on Thursday.
+After regular cash trading, S&P 500 e-mini futures edged down 0.2 percent late on Thursday.

 Thursday's slide put the S&P 500 back into negative territory for the year, down 3.5 percent.

-Investors are weighing whether the sharp swings this week are the start of a deeper correction or just a temporary bump in the prolonged bull market.
+Investors are weighing whether the sharp swings are the start of a deeper correction or just a temporary bump in the prolonged bull market.